 Whether you’ve just started messing around for fun or are an experienced flight simulator pilot, one of the peripherals that’ll add a lot more realism to your game is a throttle.
-With that in mind, we’ve compiled a list of the five best throttles you can purchase in 2020 for flight simulators.
+With that in mind, we’ve compiled a list of the five best throttles you can purchase for flight simulators.